|Upsilon Deuteron Chapter - Our Mission|

 Our Brotherhood will seek to serve the surrounding community in order to benefit our fellow man with projects designed to provide increased opportunities for those in need.
 Through these efforts, we will seek to strengthen our fraternal friendship and individual moral temperament in order to maintain the benevolent spirit of Theta Delta Chi.
 Serving Providence requires a tightly knit group of people who work well together and are committed to getting things done.
 These accomplishments are the Greek system's proudest achievement.

 The social life at Theta Delta Chi is very unique.
 There is always something to do around the house during the week.
-Playing Risk, ping pong, euchre, video games, or watching a movie is always a welcome break from studying.
+Playing board games like Risk or Monopoly, ping pong, euchre, video games, or watching a movie is always a welcome break from studying.
 The Brothers in the house take their academics seriously, but they also take our Brotherhood seriously.
 Every Wednesday night, the Brothers get together for a Brotherhood Activity as another opportunity to get to know one another even better.
-The Brothers have bonded from bowling, playing charades, and even attending Pacer basketball games together.
+The Brothers have bonded from bowling, playing charades, and even through something new the Brothers call Stair Talks.
 On the weekend, the Theta Delt house comes alive when the Brothers come together to renew in union our social joys.
 Don't worry though, there are always women around to party on the dance floor.
 No one ever leaves the house disappointed with Theta Delt's weekend fun.